chef-boneyard/chef-repo/README.md

 After modifying your `~/.[ba|z]sh_profile` you will need to start a new shell session or reload it by running `source ~/.[ba|z]sh_profile`.

-Finally, create a `~/.berkshelf/config.json` as follows:
+In order to work around our chef server not having an SSL certificate, create a `~/.berkshelf/config.json` as follows:

     {
       "ssl": {